It’s the first minus-thirty-something day of the winter, so it’s as good a time as any for a website update.

 This is one of his pieces; it almost directly inspired the name of my website.
 Manfred lived a few blocks away from me, in this incredibly interesting house that he designed – see below (he was an architect).

-He’s also known for designing a church-in-the-round on Manitoulin Island, which I’m very interested in taking a road trip to visit.
+He’s known for designing the St. Joseph’s Mother House, and a church-in-the-round on Manitoulin Island, which I’m very interested in taking a road trip to visit.

 Here are a few photos of the pieces that really struck me when I first explored his property:

-There’s almost no information about Manfred available online; I’m interested in finding out more about him, as well as his sculptural and architectural work, if anybody local has any information or stories.
+There’s almost no information about Manfred available online; I’m interested in finding out more about him, as well as his sculptural and architectural work.
+If anybody local has any information or stories please contact me.